Thailand Symposium 2018

 Kindly hosted by the National Broadcasting and Telecommunications Commission (NBTC), Thailand

-PANEL DISCUSSION THEMES INCLUDE
+PANEL DISCUSSION THEMES INCLUDED

 Building trust in digital communications and balancing data protection and privacy of the digital citizen while encouraging innovation.